-- Cloud SaaS – unlike on-premise PIMs, cloud SaaS comes with lower setup costs, maintenance costs and data security management because the cloud vendors handle that for you.
+- Cloud SaaS – unlike on-premise PIM systems, cloud SaaS (software-as-a-service) comes with lower setup costs, maintenance costs and data security management because the cloud vendors handle that for you.
 Updates are all automated too.
-The drawbacks are that your data will be hosted on a third party, rather than your own systems, so you’re reliant on an SLA for data access and you’re not in control of when updates happen.
+The drawbacks are your data will be hosted on a third party rather than your own systems.
+This means you’ll be reliant on an SLA for data access and won’t be in control of updates

 Delve deeper into the on-premise vs cloud SaaS debate in our blog post here.

 You don’t want to invest in more features than you need.
 Here are a few key features your PIM system should include: